Land Use and Host Neighbor Identity Effects on Arbuscular Mycorrhizal Fungal Community Composition in Focal Plant Rhizosphere

 Morris EK, F Buscot, C Herbst, T Meiners, E Obermaier, N Wäschke, T Wubet, MC Rillig.
 (2013) Land use and host neighbor identity effects on arbuscular mycorrhizal fungal community composition.
 Biodiversity and Conservation 10: 2193-2205.

 Morris, Kathyrn; Buscot, F.; and Herbst, C., "Land Use and Host Neighbor Identity Effects on Arbuscular Mycorrhizal Fungal Community Composition in Focal Plant Rhizosphere" (2013).
 Faculty Scholarship.
-Paper 52.
+52.